Toolbox for Beaver Builder

-Toolbox connects your ACF fields (Advanced Custom Fields) into Beaver Builder and Beaver Themer.
+Toolbox connects your custom fields (Advanced Custom Fields or Meta Box) into Beaver Builder and Beaver Themer.
 Use any field, anywhere, anytime.
 Add 3rd party plugin-fields and use them, Drag into view and forget the rest.

 Add custom attributes to rows, columns and modules so you can have other tools work with that data.